Teradata/r-driver/README.md

 `teradatasql::TimestampWithTimeZone(` *CharacterVector* `)`

 Creates and returns a `TimestampWithTimeZone` value subclass of `POSIXlt`.
 The `$gmtoff` vector of `POSIXlt` holds the time zone portion.
-The *CharacterVector* must contain string values in the Teradata Database `TIMESTAMP WITH TIME ZONE` format.
+The *CharacterVector* must contain string values in the database `TIMESTAMP WITH TIME ZONE` format.

 * `YYYY-MM-DD HH:MM:SS+MM:SS` The time zone suffix specifies positive or negative offset from GMT
 * `YYYY-MM-DD HH:MM:SS-MM:SS`